tzellman/dotfiles/README.md

 Under tmux prefix `C-a`:

 - `C-l` - clear terminal
 - `S` - switch to a session that starts with given name, or switch to the last session if no name given
 - `r` - source `~/.tmux.conf` after changes
+- `P` - save window history to a file

 Regular tmux keybindings: